therohk/hiberium/README.md

 4. Webapp has been generated under the child project `hiberium-war`

-5. Run the gradle command `gradle clean build`
+5. Reimport/Refresh the gradle project then run `gradle clean build`

 6. Run the spring webapp from `Application.java` or `gradle bootRun`